DataDog/datadog-agent/docs/agent/secrets.md

 print json.dumps(secrets)
 ```

-This will update this configuration:
+This will update this configuration (in the check file):

 ```yaml
 instances: